 The habitat restoration activities analyzed in the RC PEIS are particularly relevant to the discussion of carbon emissions and climate change science and its practical application in environmental restoration and conservation.
-The release of carbon and other greenhouse gasses into the atmosphere is due to a number of causes, most notably the combustion of fossil fuels and the destruction of ecological "carbon sinks"-ecosystems that absorb or contain more carbon than they emit.
+The release of carbon and other greenhouse gasses into the atmosphere is due to a number of causes, most notably the combustion of fossil fuels and than they emit.
 In the context of habitat restoration, a carbon sink could be coastal and freshwater wetlands, salt marshes, mangroves and submerged aquatic vegetation (SAV) beds, the associated biomass for these habitats, or even the ocean itself-all environments that NRDA trustees work to restore, enhance, rehabilitate, reestablish, or protect.
 Sequestered carbon is an important concept in assessing the impacts of habitat restoration because many of the habitats described in the RC PEIS as part of the affected environment do serve as carbon sinks and therefore their restoration or protection from damage, degradation, or outright conversion/development either prevents greenhouse gas emissions, or conversely increases the capacity of the habitat to further sequester carbon.
 One goal of these activities is to improve the functionality of ecosystems to where their carbon sequestration potential is enhanced or protected.